VDI vs DaaS: The flavors of desktop virtualization

 The way forward

-For enterprise-level file storage and sharing, VDI is a natural fit, as it keeps everything in-house.
-However, the type of business, duration of service and size of the company play a role too.
+VDI is also a natural fit for enterprise-level file storage and sharing, thanks to its ability to keep everything in-house.
+The duration of service, type of business, and size of the company, however, play a role too.

-Daas can be exceedingly beneficial for small and medium-sized businesses or startups with a lighter workforce.
+For small and medium-sized businesses or startups with a lighter workforce, DaaS can be exceedingly beneficial.